dat-ecosystem/dat/docs/rest-api.md

 ## GET /api

-Returns JSON about this dat. example:
+Returns JSON about this dat.
+Example:

 ```
 {